UXlySoftware/CIVA-Solution-Architecture/diagrams/system-architecture.md

 This server architecture shows the layers.
+This full architecture needs to be in place before **product v1**.
 There are two kinds of requests:

 1. request involving dynamic data for which one needs to access the api and data
 2. request involving static data only for which the content can be directly served by a CDN without accessing the API servers